jmwample/protoscan/cmd/bidi/README.md

 # Bidirectional Censorship Protocol Scanner

-Send packets to addresses that should not respond on UDP 53 _FAST_.
+Send packets to addresses that should not respond _FAST_.

-* If they respond to controls - probably actual resolvers by accident
+* If they respond to controls - probably actual hosts by accident
 * If they respond to others - bidirectional censorship

 This file is meant to pair with the address generators in `cmd/generate_*`.